Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Introduction

+Beyond schools, \cite{Mac15} and \cite{Macbrasto19} reviews previous research on different aspects of the urban environment and safety, where many quasi-experimental studies have shown that changes in green space, housing, zoning and public transit have an association with crime.
+Historically, it has been difficult to alter the urban environment in a well controlled experimental way and this is particularly true for public school locations.
 In an ideal controlled experiment, we could use randomization to create a balanced comparison between neighborhoods with public schools and neighborhoods without public schools.
-However, public school locations are most certainly not randomly chosen.
+However, public school locations are not randomly chosen.
 Rather, public school locations are determined by historical convenience, transit options, land availability and economic factors as well as a myriad of other considerations.
 Due to these considerations, the neighborhoods with public schools are likely to have quite different characteristics compared to neighborhoods without public schools.

 Any differences in surrounding neighborhood characteristics are a challenge to our efforts to isolate the association between public schools and crime incidence.
 We will be comparing crime levels between neighborhoods that are in close proximity to public schools (our ``treatment" group) and neighborhoods that are not in close proximity to public schools (our ``control" group).
 However, when doing these comparisons, we must be careful to take into account the systematic differences between these two groups in terms of their surrounding neighborhood characteristics.